fabtechmotorsports/FabtechWeb/server/README.md

 2. Ensure that your web server 'points' to the `public_html` directory
  - Do NOT access the `public_html` directory directly from your browser [EG - `http:/mysite.com/public_html/`].
 Always set your web server to 'point' to your `public_html` directory.
 This is done for security reasons.
 3. `$ cd path/to/application` and then run the `composer install` command
-4. Go to `application/config/ENVIRONMENT/database.php` and enter your database credentials (Where ENVIRONMENT is the environment you want to connect a database with, EG - production)

 If you want database sessions, and to use the included API examples:
+1. Go to `application/config/ENVIRONMENT/database.php` and enter your database credentials
-1. Go to `application/config/ENVIRONMENT/config.php` and change the session type to database sessions located on `line 382` (Where ENVIRONMENT is the environment you want to configure the sessions for)
+2. Go to `application/config/ENVIRONMENT/config.php` and change the session type to database sessions located on `line 382`
-2. Open your command line tool (EG - Git Bash) and run `$ cd path/to/public_html` then run the migration command `$ php index.php luthier migrate`
+3. Open your command line tool (EG - Git Bash) and run `$ cd path/to/public_html` then run the migration command `$ php index.php luthier migrate`
-3. Access your new API and Enjoy!
+4. Access your new API and Enjoy!

 ## Other notes
 - Please read the docs of the Luthier-CI package if you've questions regarding routing and middleware.
 You can find the docs for that plugin [here](https://github.com/ingeniasoftware/luthier-ci)
 - In order to run on an ODBC connection, it is highly advised that the ODBC Driver from CodeIgniter 3.0.6 replaces the current 3.1.9 driver so that the API may use it in conjunction with the Query Builder.
 Even with known security issues in the ODBC driver and Query Builder, this API will be operating on an intranet with no external access.
 - Update files manually that exist inside of the `application` folder as well as a modified version of the `index.php` file if it exists
   - Check the [CodeIgniter User Guide](http://www.codeigniter.com/user_guide/installation/upgrading.html) for more information.

 ## CLI Commands